Ghana Women's Premier League

-The Ghana Women’s Premier League (GWPL), also known as the Malta Guinness Women's Premier League for sponsorship reasons, was launched in 2012 as the National Women's League (NWL) and is a top division league for women's soccer in Ghana.
-In November 2021, Hilary Boateng was appointed by the Ghana Football Association as the chairperson of the Women's Premier League Committee.
+The Ghana Women’s Premier League (GWPL) is a top division league for women's soccer in Ghana.

 History

+The league was launched in 2012 as the National Women's League (NWL).
 Up to 2006, regional areas had active women's soccer leagues.
 In 2006, a zonal league was created, that played out a national champion for the first time.
 Ghana was divided into 3 zones that played a league stage.
 Each zone then advanced 2 teams to a national stage.

 A format was played in 2012–13.
 The league is played in 2 divisions.
 After the league stage, both division winners meet in a championship final.
 The first final was won by Hasaacas Ladies 2–1 over Fabulous Ladies at the Accra Sports Stadium.
 A part of the soccer equipment was sponsored by FIFA.

 The 12 teams of the initial season were divided into 2 zones of 6 teams.